These runes modify the subject. (Or more precisely, they evaluate at least one of their subexpressions with a modified subject.)

 Discussion

-rune doesn't change the subject.
+Technically the =. rune doesn't change the subject.
 It creates a new subject

-just like the old one except for a changed value at p
+just like the old one except for a changed value at p.
+Note that the mutation

-("cencab"), so the type at p
+uses %_ ("cencab"), so the type at p

 doesn't change.
-Trying to change the value type results in a nest-fail
+Trying to change the value type results in a nest-fail.

 Examples